-Lear adopts the definition for Sustainability as "meeting the needs of the present without compromising the ability of future generations to meet their own needs."
-For Lear, this means being aware of our impacts and understanding how these affect the world around us.
-Our mission is to reduce these impacts while increasing the profitability and longevity of our company.
+Lear's definition of sustainability is "meeting the needs of the present without compromising the ability of future generations to meet their own needs."
+This means being aware of our impact and understanding how this affects the world around us.
+Our mission is to reduce our impact while increasing the profitability and longevity of our company.

-Lear expects its suppliers to support Lear's sustainability mission by complying with all applicable environmental laws, rules and regulations while using resources wisely.
-Suppliers are expected to share Lear's commitments by developing and implementing a sustainability program focused on using natural resources responsibly, reducing water usage, reducing waste generation, improving energy efficiency and reducing the carbon footprint of their operations.
+We expect our suppliers to support Lear's environmental sustainability goals by complying with all applicable environmental laws, rules and regulations while also using resources wisely.
+Suppliers must comply with and be certified to all applicable environmental management system international standards. (e.g. ISO 14001 or equivalent).
+Suppliers are expected to align with Lear's commitments by developing and implementing their own environmental sustainability program focused on conservation of natural resources, including but not limited to: